 👉 Jnana yoga: union through knowledge and philosophy

-The fifth form of yoga is probably the most misunderstood.
-With early origins in Hindu-Vedic thought, Tantra yoga’s purpose is to achieve complete control of yourself, and all forces of nature, thus attaining union with the Divine.
+The fifth form of yoga derived from earlier Hindu-Vedic thought.
+Its purpose is to achieve complete control of yourself, and all forces of nature, thus attaining union with the Divine.

 Tantra is a Sanskrit word meaning “weaving” and “expansion,” and its traditions are rooted in the sacred.
 With the focus on kundalini energy, a tantra practice reduces energy blocks and seeks the Divine in every experience.